 However, according to G4S itself, previous apparent attempts to use its leverage (see details in the attached commentary) to prevent or mitigate Israeli violations have been unsuccessful.
 If that persists, G4S will continue to unacceptably violate its obligations to respect the human rights of Palestinians under the OECD Guidelines.

 Tareq Shrourou, Director of LPHR, said:

-“By reason of its business relationship with the Israeli state agencies who violate international law, G4S has been found in breach of its human rights obligations under the OECD Guidelines.
+“By reason of its direct link to human rights violations against Palestinians through the provision of its products and services in a business relationship to Israeli authorities, G4S has been importantly found by the UK National Contact Point to be in multiple breach of its human rights obligations under the OECD Guidelines.

-The reality is that the track record indicates the only effective action G4S can take to prevent all involvement in Israel’s serious, systemic and sustained human rights mistreatment of Palestinians is for G4S to end those business relationships with immediate effect.”
+The evidence indicates the only effective action that G4S can take to prevent all involvement in Israel’s serious, systemic and sustained human rights mistreatment of Palestinians is to end those business relationships with immediate effect.”

 Please see the accompanying LPHR Commentary for more information in relation to the key findings of the NCP Final Statement; the complaint process to date and going forward; the OECD Guidelines and the UK National Contact Point; key excerpts of the NCP Final Statement; and G4S’ public statements regarding human rights and their activities in Israel and the OPT.

 Please also see the accompanying LPHR’s blogs which include an introduction Q&A to LPHR’s complaint against G4S; a guide to G4S’ involvement with Israeli military checkpoints and Israeli Prison Service facilities; and a Q&A guide to the OECD Guidelines complaints mechanism and how it can be used.